 The easiest way to get into direct mail is to create templates for the different industries you serve, Sweeney said.
 Have one template for lawyers, one for realtors, one for contractors, and one for restaurants.
 “Showcase a client, say a realtor, and move toward additional clients, using relevant data to demonstrate that the direct mail you produced improved sales,” she encouraged.

-Like Berlin, Simpson says profiting from direct mail involves recognizing it works better with another marketing channel, such as email.
+Like Berlin, Simpson said profiting from direct mail involves recognizing it works better with another marketing channel, such as email.

 “No channel should stand alone in my book,” Simpson noted.